hmemcpy/hmemcpy.com/source/_posts/2017-05-17-from-net-to-scala-and-beyond-a-journey-to-functional-programming.md

 ### Enter the Monad

-It should be no surprise at this point to discover that `IO` is a **monad**, [everything is Haskell is a monad](https://twitter.com/nixcraft/status/739383796626128896).
+It should be no surprise at this point to discover that `IO` is a **monad**, [everything in Haskell is a monad](https://twitter.com/nixcraft/status/739383796626128896).
 I haven't yet attempted to explain what a monad is, and for now, I'm not going to.
 Instead, I'd like to try and explain the purpose of this construct, and why it is used.

 Haskell is a **purely-functional**, lazily-evaluated language.
 By definition, it has a limitation - all of its functions must be pure.
 This may sound very limiting - we can't just do a `File.Open` in the middle of a Haskell function - it just won't work.
 However, this gives us a very interesting benefit: since all functions in Haskell are pure, therefore referentially transparent, this means every Haskell program is a *single referentially transparent* expression!
 A program in Haskell represents an exact *description* of what it is about to do - it's pure data, as far as the developer (and Haskell compiler) is concerned.
 Reading a Haskell program describes **exactly** what is going to happen, when this program executes.
 There are no surprises, no *side-effects* to this.